Medicare or your insurance plan may pay for this screening if you:

 No patient preparation is required for this screening.

 The Lung Select screening is offered Monday through Friday by appointment at Baptist Medical Center.
-Call 601-948-6262 to schedule an appointment.
+Call 601-948-6262 for more information.

 The Lung Cancer Alliance has named Baptist Health Systems a Screening Center of Excellence.